Rich people have it so easy, don’t they?

 So instead of shopping sporadically and buying in bulk when you do, go shopping regularly and spread your expenses over time.

 False Belief 2: You Need to Buy a Whole New Wardrobe at Once

 This belief is false on two fronts:

-When I built my wardrobe, I discovered I could combine the various pieces in different ways, giving me plenty of outfits.
+When I built my new wardrobe, I discovered I could combine the various pieces in different ways, giving me plenty of outfits.
 Invest in versatility, and you can do the same.

 Second, you don’t need to do a complete wardrobe overhaul at once.

 As I built my wardrobe, I just wore my new clothes with the ones I already owned.

 My old clothes didn’t fit the new look I was going for, and they certainly didn’t fit my body perfectly.
 So as I built the wardrobe I wanted, I got rid of them, but I was in no hurry.

 Remember your style journey isn’t a race.

 False Belief 3: You Need to Invest in Expensive Clothes

 Many men assume they need to buy expensive goods to improve their style.

 Who can blame them?
 Just open a GQ magazine, and look at the prices of the items they promote.
 They’re pretty damn steep.

 But buying expensive clothes won’t fix your style.
-Learning how to put a great outfit together will.
+Learning how to put a good outfit together will.

 You could buy a $700 blazer from Versace or a $100 blazer from Zara, but the only thing that matters is how it looks on you.